 The transition from using the term "refugee" to "New American" is just another way University of Utah Health is creating an inclusive and welcoming environment.
 Redwood Health Centers' Chantal Taha and Marissa Higbee, along with Patient Experiences' Anna Gallegos share the importance of using this new language.

-U of U Health's patient family advisory councils, Patient Design Studio and Advise Utah, recently gathered feedback from patients and caregivers on patient communication.
+U of U Health's Patient and Family Advisory Council and Advise Utah, recently gathered feedback from patients and caregivers on patient communication.
 Their answers: empower me with more information.
-Patient Experience's Emily Izzo and Corrie Harris share insights from these advisory councils.
+Patient Experience's Corrie Harris and Shayma Salih share insights from these advisory councils.

 Objectives and Key Results (OKRs) are another goal setting framework you can use to keep project teams on track.
 Project management expert Kripa Kuncheria explains OKRs and provides health care examples and templates to try right now.